 How Auto Loans Impact Your Mortgage Refinance Eligibility

 Auto loans and mortgages are two of the biggest debts most Americans carry.
-If you’re looking to refinance your mortgage, it’s important to understand how your current auto loan could affect your eligibility—and your bottom line.
+If you’re looking to refinance your mortgage, it’s important to understand how your current car payment could affect your eligibility — and your bottom line.

-In this guide, we’ll walk through how your car payment factors into mortgage refinance decisions, how to evaluate whether paying off your loan makes sense, and what alternatives might be available.
+Here’s how your car loan factors into mortgage refinance decisions, how to evaluate whether paying it off first makes sense, and what alternatives are available.

-A Car Loan’s Impact On Your Mortgage Eligibility
+How a Car Loan Affects Your Mortgage Eligibility

-According to the Experian State of the Automotive Finance Market Report, the average car payment on a new car reached $742 a month in the last quarter of 2024.
-A payment this high could impact your buying/refinancing power by around $116,000, according to our methodology below.
+According to the Experian State of the Automotive Finance Market Report, the average new car payment reached $742 per month in Q4 2024.
+A payment that size could reduce your mortgage borrowing power by roughly $116,000.

 $75,000$500$0$2,300$315,000